rockandska/fzf-obc/docs/plugins.md

         - Should be named `__fzf_obc_post_[command]`
         - Could change completion results before sending them to fzf
         - Could change / add fzf (and other) options used to display results
-        - Subplugin config should be load here
+        - Plugin and subplugin config should be load here
         - **Not executed if the cmd plugin is disable**
     - Sort functions
         - Should be named `__fzf_obc_sort_[command]`
-        - If your not satisfied with default sort function capability
+        - If your not satisfied with the default sort capability
         - **Not executed if the cmd plugin is disable**
     - Finish functions
         - Should be named `__fzf_obc_finish_[command]`